apache/gravitino/docs/quick_start.md

 ## Where to get Gravitino?

-You can build from [Github](https://github.com/datastrato/gravitino), see [How to build](/how-to-build) for instructions, or use our docker images at [datastrato](https://hub.docker.com/u/datastrato) DockerHub repository.
-You can also stop and start a local Gravitino server via ``bin/gravitino.sh start`` and ``bin/gravitino.sh start`` in a Gravitino distribution, see [How to build](/how-to-build) for more instructions.
+You can build from [Github](https://github.com/datastrato/gravitino), see [how to build](/docs/how-to-build) for instructions, or use our docker images at [datastrato](https://hub.docker.com/u/datastrato) DockerHub repository.
+You can also stop and start a local Gravitino server via ``bin/gravitino.sh start`` and ``bin/gravitino.sh stop`` in a Gravitino distribution, see [how to build](/docs/how-to-build) for more instructions.

 ## Where is the Documentation?

-Gravitino has a local documentation website that you can view by following these [instructions](/launch_docs-website).
+Gravitino has a local documentation website that you can view by following teh instructions in ``README.md``.

 ## How to contribute to Gravitino?